kjack9/mod-smallcraft/README.md

 # SmallCraft<br><sub>Smaller Raids, Better Parties</sub>

 ## What is this?
-SmallCraft helps make raids possible with a small party of  3-5 players.
+SmallCraft helps make raids possible with a small party of 3 to 5 players.
 It makes changes to creatures, AI, spells, and other game mechanics in order to make this possible.

+The SmallCraft philosophy is to replicate the difficulty and mechanics of the original raid encounters as faithfully as possible while still making them reasonable with a small party.
+This may mean giving players spells, changing the AI of creatures, or even changing the mechanics of the encounter entirely.

 ## Requirements
 SmallCraft assumes that your group has: